awsdocs/aws-greengrass-developer-guide/doc_source/splunk-connector.md

 This connector receives logging and event data on an MQTT topic and publishes the data as is to the Splunk API\.

 You can use this connector to support industrial scenarios, such as:
-+ Operators can use periodic data from actuators and sensors \(for example, temperature, pressure, and water readings\) to trigger alarms when values exceed certain thresholds\.
++ Operators can use periodic data from actuators and sensors \(for example, temperature, pressure, and water readings\) to initiate alarms when values exceed certain thresholds\.
 + Developers use data collected from industrial machinery to build ML models that can monitor the equipment for potential issues\.

 This connector has the following versions\.